 Scores submitted must include the writing section.

-Rider will use only your best scores from each section; for the SAT, this may be components from different testing dates.
+Rider will use only your best scores from each section; for the SAT & ACT, this may be components from different testing dates.

 - SUBMIT THE ESSAY

 Choose one of the Common Application essay topics or write an essay on one of the topics below.

 Westminster College of the Arts requires an audition as part of the application process.

 Program specific information and dates of campus auditions, scholarship competitions and regional auditions can be found in the auditions section.

 We still are accepting applications and awarding scholarships for the Fall of 2015, except for Musical Theatre.